OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 Depending on the permission levels you set when sharing Content, anyone who has access to the shared material may be able to see the Content, information about where and when the Content was created, as well as the note history, tags, and reminders associated with a particular note.

 *   In the event of a merger, sale, or reorganization of all or part of our business, information covered by this policy may be transferred in connection with that deal.
 *   As described on our Cookie Information page, we contract with third-party advertising networks in order to deliver relevant Evernote advertisements to you across the Internet and to manage our communications with you.
 We do not use your Content for these purposes.
 In addition, we may share with partners or Service Providers a hashed identifier to serve you relevant Evernote ads when you visit partners’ and providers’ websites, applications or platforms.
-We may, for instance, participate in the Twitter Tailored Audience and Facebook Custom Audience services.
-To learn more about the privacy controls that Twitter and Facebook offer and honor for those respective services, please visit here for Twitter and here for Facebook.
+We may, for instance, participate in the Google Adwords Remarketing, Twitter Tailored Audience and Facebook Custom Audience services.
+To learn more about the privacy controls that Google, Twitter and Facebook offer and honor for those respective services, please visit here for Google, here for Twitter, and here for Facebook.
 You may opt out of certain ad targeting and retargeting services by visiting the Digital Advertising Alliance’s opt-out page, or the Network Advertising Initiative’s opt-out page.
 *   We also may share information about you with third parties whenever you consent to or direct such sharing.
 This includes, for example, if you connect your Evernote account with a third-party app in our App Center.Learn MoreShow Less

 Evernote works with a number of third-party applications and services.
 In some cases, Evernote will partner with another company to provide an integration.
 In addition, in our App Center, you can find a number of third-party applications and services that work with Evernote.
 If you connect your Evernote account to these third-party services, you may be giving the partner access to some or all of your data, including, in some cases, your Content.